 This is one of the greatest advantages of going headless and it’s unique to brands transforming their stores into progressive web apps (PWAs).

-When a customer lands on your site you have under three seconds, especially on mobile to ensure your page loads to maintain their attention.
-But traditional ecommerce solutions were not architected with site speed top of mind, so they tend to be cumbersome and can slow down site performance.
-Think: heavy checkout pages, third-party reviews, large images, and forms—which all make ecommerce sites drag, and cart abandonment more likely.
+When a customer lands on your site you have under three seconds (especially on mobile!) to ensure your page loads to maintain their attention.
+But traditional ecommerce solutions were not architected with site speed top of mind, so they are more cumbersome and slow down site performance.
+(Think: heavy checkout pages, third-party reviews, large images, and forms—which all make ecommerce sites drag, and cart abandonment more likely).